Brandontam29/nbody-simulator/README.md

 Right now, it is O(n^2).
 We calculate the gravity force of every particle from every other particle (bad).

 This will also use the Barnes-Hut Algorithm to reduce the time complexity to O(n logn).
 In short, this algorithm separates each node into a unique quadtree which makes it very simple to search for particles that are at meaningful distances.
 This would be the case for gravity, a force that gets exponentially weaker in regards to distance and collision.
+[Detailed explanation](http://arborjs.org/docs/barnes-hut)

 ### Build, CI, CD